RasaHQ/rasa/docs/domains.rst

 of your domain, you can list utter actions (which respond an utter template to the user) as well as custom actions using their module path.

-For an example you can run, check the :doc:`tutorial_scratch`.
+For an example you can run, check the :doc:`tutorial_basics`.

 .. _utter_templates: